RequestNetwork/requestNetwork/packages/docs/docs/guides/8-glossary.md

 ## Request Portal API

 Request Portal is an API built on top of the Request Protocol that allows third party software to easily integrate Request.
-It also provide extra features, not available through direct usage of the Request Protocol, like private key management, OAuth authentication, and better performance.
+It also provides extra features, not available through direct usage of the Request Protocol, like private key management, OAuth authentication, and better performance.

 ## Request Client